This is such an exciting time, and your new addition to the family will be super excited too!

 Secondly, the microchip number might be different to the one you have been given!

-We recommend that your kitten is neutered (spayed or castrated) as soon as they are old enough.
+We recommend that your dog is neutered (spayed or castrated) as soon as they are old enough.

-Male cats will soon start to exhibit 'male behaviour' under the influence of testosterone.
-This behaviour will become hardwired after a time, and so even if an older male cat is castrated, this may not remove the undesirable behaviour.
+Male dogs will soon start to exhibit 'male behaviour' under the influence of testosterone.
+This behaviour will become hardwired after a time, and so even if an older male dog is castrated, this may not remove the undesirable behaviour.

-We recommend that you take out insurance for your kitten as soon as possible.
+We recommend that you take out insurance for your puppy as soon as possible.
 You simply never know what is around the corner!

 Pet insurance is like house and car insurance, you hope you won't need it, but it's there if you do.